 The piece(s) will be located in a public space and therefore applicants are expected to consider the issues of long-term conservation and maintenance of public art, along with time and budget.
 The pieces will be exposed to weather and physical stresses, as well as potentially subject to vandalism.
 The piece(s) must be fabricated of highly durable, low-maintenance materials.

 The budget for this commission is £31,450, which will be allocated to the artist.
 The contract amount is inclusive of all costs associated with the project including, but not limited to: the artist’s design fee, other consultation fees such as structural engineering consultation, insurance, tools, materials, fabrication, transportation, installation, any building or site modification required, travel to and from the site, per diem expenses, project documentation, contingency to cover unexpected expenses, and any other costs.

 Members of the Royal Society of Sculptors are invited to submit proposals.
 The selected work will be installed November 2023.

 There is no charge to apply for this opportunity.

 To complete this application, please provide the following:

-Unfortunately due to the number of applications we receive feedback will not be given at this stage.
-Notification of all results will be sent by email on 17 December.
+The closing deadline for applications is 5pm Monday 23 May 2022.
+Unfortunately, due to the number of applications we receive feedback will not be given at this stage.
+Notification of all results will be sent by email week commencing 6 June 2022.

 126 queries in 0.598 seconds.